padewitte/custom-element-experiments/NOTES.md

-Idnetify a way to share state between parents and child elements
+Idnetify a way to share state between parents and child elements - events is the more convenient way

 ## VueJS